15 Hacking your future

 - Eating your own dogfood again, re-reading and re-editing repeatedly

-Special thanks to Toby Howard and Sean Bechhofer for coming up with some of these silly names for fictional students of computing.
-Please direct any complaints about the terribly geeky puns to Toby and Sean!
+Special thanks to Toby Howard and Sean Bechhofer for coming up with some of these silly fictional names for the late arrivals at the Computer Science ball.
+(Lyttelton, Cryer, and Dee 1972) Please direct any complaints about the terribly geeky puns and in-jokes to Toby and Sean!
 Can you spot all the bad jokes?
-Thanks also Ben Carter and Penny Gordon Lanes in the careers service at the University of Manchester, some of these CVs are based on examples they have collected and anonymised. 🙏
+Thanks also Ben Carter and Penny Gordon Lanes in the Careers Service at the University of Manchester, some of these CVs are based on examples they have collected and anonymised. 🙏

 Let’s pause here.
 Insert a breakpoint in your code